WuerthPhoenix/tornado/src/common/api/doc/README.md

 The common API module contains the Trait definitions for cross-component communication.
 Three main components are currently defined:
-- the Collectors
+- The Collectors
-- the Tornado Engine
+- The Tornado Engine
-- the Executors
+- The Executors

-The Tornado Engine receives Events from the collectors, processes them against a set of rules and triggers the Actions defined on the matching rules sending messages to the appropriate executors.
+The Tornado Engine receives Events from the collectors, checks them against a set of rules, and triggers Actions defined on the Rules matched by sending messages to the appropriate executors.

 # Event

-An event has a simple structure, it is composed of:
+An event has a simple structure, composed of:

-- __type__: the Event type identifier.
-Usually, a collector always sends Events of the same type;
+- __type__:  The Event type identifier (a collector usually sends Events of a single type)
-- __created_ts__: the Event creation timestamp in ISO 8601 format;
+- __created_ts__:  The Event creation timestamp in ISO 8601 format
-- __payload__: a Map<String, String> with event specific data.
+- __payload__:  A Map<String, String> with event-specific data

-All fields are mandatory.
-The payload is required but it can be empty.
+All fields are mandatory, although the payload can be an empty structure.

-Example of an Event in JSON format:
+Example Event in JSON format:
 ```json
 {
     "type": "email",